tradle/about/README.md

 Who
 ===
-Tradle is a community that shares a belief that freedom and commerce are necessary ingredients for happiness.
+Tradle is a community that shares a belief that freedom and commerce are necessary ingredients for happiness and that we can solve this problem with the new technology reducing the governance need to a minimum.

 How
 ===
-At Tradle we want to enable the blockchain to provide consensus for any database transactions.
+We want to build a decentralized commerce network, which we call Tradenet, and for that we need some basic building blocks.
+First step if to enable the blockchain to provide consensus for any database transactions.
 Centralized SaaS model of the Web apps, from Google Docs to Salesforce, provides a lot of benefits for collaboration by sharing data and business processes.
 But SaaS model is flawed as all the data are up for grabs by hackers and the governments.
 Unfortunately we spend years discussing and legislating 'do not track' cookies policies by companies, but tolerate complete surveilance of all our communications.

 It is time to create an architecture that does not lend itself to so much concentration of data in one set of hands.
 Our hope is that this architecture should allow small teams and individuals outperform large corporations.